ocharles/blog/posts/2014-12-02-view-patterns.md

 ---
-title: 24 Days of GHC Extensions: View Patterns
+title: "24 Days of GHC Extensions: View Patterns"
 ---

 I'd like to start this series by focussing on what I call *binding